-In March of ’05 Volkswagen announced that five percent SME was acceptable in their cars.
-SME and RME offers enhanced lubricity and cetane, plus similar horsepower and torque when compared to petroleum diesel.
+In March of ’05, Volkswagen announced that five percent of SME was acceptable in their cars.
+SME and RME offer enhanced lubricity and cetane, plus similar horsepower and torque when compared to petroleum diesel.
 Because plant-based feedstock crops absorb CO2 as they grow, the lifecycle of biodiesel fuel can be up to 85% CO2 neutral.
 SME contains oxygen that reduces particulate matters in the emissions when blended with conventional diesel, but it has to be in concentrations of 10-20 percent.

 According to Shell, Shell Deutschland Oil GmbH has acquired a minority equity stake in CHOREN Industries GmbH, Freiberg/Saxony.
 Shell’s commitment sets the stage for construction of the world’s first commercial facility to convert biomass into high-quality synthetic bio-fuel, already marketed by CHOREN as SunFuel.
 A 15,000 t/a plant is planned for the production of SunFuel.
 SunFuel is supported by carmakers such as Volkswagen and DaimlerChrysler because it can be used without modification in any diesel engine without compromising performance and with a substantial reduction in harmful emissions.
 Shell’s stake in CHOREN is still subject to approval by the German cartel authorities.

 The GTL process will optimize the energy we are getting from hydrocarbons, giving us a very valuable, and cleaner, energy for motor transportation.
-The added benefit of being able to produce BTL, a renewable resource blended with diesel, is that will give us 25 percent more miles per gallon, when combusted in a vehicle, than gasoline.
-Ethanol, a renewable that can be blended with gasoline, produces 25 percent less miles per gallon, when combusted in a vehicle, than gasoline.
-Both BTL and ethanol are renewables that have their own attributes, but BTL produces 66% more miles per gallon, when combusted in a vehicle, over ethanol.
-In either case, both BTL and ethanol is part of the solution that will get the global economy off hydrocarbons and allow us to breath easier and cleaner.
+The added benefit of being able to produce BTL, a renewable resource blended with diesel, is that it will give us 25 percent more miles per gallon, when combusted in a vehicle, than gasoline.
+Ethanol, a renewable that can be blended with gasoline, produces 25 percent fewer miles per gallon when combusted in a vehicle, than gasoline.
+Both BTL and ethanol are renewables that have their own attributes, but BTL produces 66% more miles per gallon when combusted in a vehicle, over ethanol.
+In either case, both BTL and ethanol is part of the solution that will get the global economy off hydrocarbons and allow us to breathe easier and cleaner.